Replacing Incandescent Light Bulbs with LED

 Here are the steps to follow if you encounter a stuck bulb:

 • Choose an extraction method for the bulb.
 A suction cup tool is often effective if you have a flat bottom inside a ceiling fixture, such as a recessed light.
 Another option is to use duct tape to create a handhold.
-Just remember to wait until the surface is cool to ensure you get a solid hold.
+Wait until the surface is cool to ensure you get a solid hold.

-• Once the old bulb is out, you can place the LED alternative in its place.
+• Once the old bulb is out, place the LED alternative in its place.
 It might help to place a small amount of silicone spray in the fixture to lubricate the threads.
-If you put your hands into the base receptacle area, take a moment to wipe it out first to avoid hand oils from causing potential disruptions.
+If you put your hands into the base receptacle area, take a moment to wipe it out first.

-If the light bulb shatters when removing it, you must still get it out of the fixture to finish the LED upgrade.
+If the light bulb shatters when removed, you must still remove it from the fixture to finish the LED upgrade.
 The easiest tool to use is a pair of pliers.
 Another trick is to use a raw potato.
 Make sure the switch is still off.
-Then cut the potato in half, pressing it firmly against the socket to get enough leverage to twist the base.
+Then, cut the potato in half, pressing it firmly against the socket to get enough leverage to twist the base.

-A broken bulb extractor tool might be necessary should those options not work.
-Once the broken bulb is out, you can clean the fixture and install the LED alternative.
-If the glass from the incandescent breaks, please remember to clean up the area thoroughly to avoid leaving glass splinters on the floor.
+If those options don't work, a broken bulb extractor tool might be necessary.
+Once the fractured bulb is out, you can clean the fixture and install the LED alternative.

 Related Articles